PierreSylvain/BERTPunctRestore/README.md

-# punireb
+# Punctuation Restoration Using BERT for Enhanced Readability and Better Understanding
-Punctuation Restoration Using BERT for Enhanced Readability and Better Understanding
+This repository contains the code and data for the article "Punctuation Restoration Using BERT for Enhanced Readability and Better Understanding."